 Please don’t try to confront the people performing surveillance on you; you won’t gain anything.
 They are usually within their legal rights to be surveilling you in public places and are just doing their job.
 In 99.9% of cases, they won’t stop the surveillance just because you approach them.
 Confronting them can reflect poorly on you.
-If you’re emotional, aggravated, or aggressive, it will look bad.
+If you are emotional, aggravated, or aggressive, it will only look bad on you.

 Can I call the police?

-Of course you can call the police if you’re feeling uncomfortable with the private investigator’s surveillance, but truthfully they won’t do much.
-Typically they will tell you exactly what we’ve said in this article: that the person is a private investigator and, as long as they are in a public space, is within their rights to be watching you.
+Of course, you can call the police if you feel uncomfortable with the private investigator’s surveillance.
+But truthfully, they won’t do much.
+Typically they will tell you that the person is a private investigator and, as long as they are in a public space is within their rights to be watching you.
 There isn’t much the cops can do otherwise.

 Typically, if you are under surveillance, it will include both your physical life and your presence online.
-This can include, but is not limited to: your photos, videos, groups you may post on, social sales, and pages for volunteer work.
+For example, they can look at your photos and videos online, groups you may post on, social sales, and pages for volunteer work.

 The best way to prevent this type of surveillance is simply by adjusting your privacy settings.
-Make sure your accounts aren’t open to the public.
 Most social media sites allow you to control who can follow you or see what you post.

-They may do some general online surveillance.
-This can include broad searches for known emails and phone numbers to see what comes up; searching public registries looking for registered business; searches through court records to see if your name appears in any lawsuits.
+They may also do some general online surveillance.
+This can include broad searches for known emails and phone numbers to see what comes up, searching public registries looking for registered businesses and searching through court records to see if your name appears in any lawsuits.

-If you’re trying to do any social selling of products or crafts online, you should always inform the insurance company that you’re doing so.
+Suppose you’re trying to do any social selling of products or crafts online.
+In that case, you should always inform the insurance company that you’re doing so.